openvinotoolkit/training_extensions/docs/source/tutorials/otx_cli/how_to_train/detection.rst

 Setup virtual environment
 *************************

-You can follow the installation process from a :doc:`quick_start quide <../../../get_started/quick_start>` to create a univesal virtual environment for all tasks.
-On other hand, to save memory and time, you can create task-specific environment following the process below.
+You can follow the installation process from a :doc:`quick_start quide <../../../get_started/quick_start>` to create a universal virtual environment for all tasks.
+On the other hand, to save memory and time, you can create task-specific environment following the process below.

 1. Install prerequisites with: